 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D Mark II and the SX420 are recent models that are part of the current product line-up of Canon.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Canon SX420 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Canon SX420?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.